-When it comes to improving their reputation, Maryland has a long way to go.
+When it comes to improving its reputation, Maryland has a long way to go.
 Right now, the state has one of the highest rates of drug users in the United States.
-One of the ways that Maryland is working to decrease the amount of drug users who call the state home is in the way that they insist that the insurance companies handle addictions and the cost of rehabilitation.
+One of the ways that Maryland is working to decrease the number of drug users who call the state home is in the way that they insist that the insurance companies handle addictions and the cost of drug rehabilitation.
 While addicts in most states are struggling to come up with ways to pay their rehab bills, in Maryland the health insurance companies must cover the addict's expenses.
 Since the addicts do not have to worry about racking up a bill that they will never be able to pay, they are more likely to take advantage of one of the state's many residential drug treatment programs.

 The state of Maryland is also very aware that many drug addicts do not have any insurance at all.
 These addicts are furthermore given every opportunity to get admit